Chengbenny/Numerical-Integration/README.md

 merical integration, which is complex and com putationally intensive.
 Traditional methods are inefficient in high dimensions, so we use Monte
- Carlo methods with random sampling for scala bility and Quasi-Monte Carlo methods with low discrepancy sequences for better accuracy and faster convergence
+ Carlo methods with random sampling for scalability and Quasi-Monte Carlo methods with low discrepancy sequences for better accuracy and faster convergence